FELIX "FOX" HARRIS GALLERY

-These significant pieces of folk art were donated to AMSET after Harris’ death in the mid 1980s and have had a tumultuous history at the museum, through numerous installation locations, de-installations due to threats of inclement weather and subsequent long-term storage.
-Finally in August 2007, AMSET unveiled Somethin' Out of Nothin': The Works of Felix "Fox Harris, a semi-permanent gallery and glorious new resting place for the Beaumont treasures.
+These significant pieces of folk art were donated to AMSET after Harris’ death in the mid 1980s and have had a tumultuous history at the museum, surviving numerous installation re-locations, de-installations due to threats of inclement weather and subsequent long-term storage.
+In August 2007, AMSET unveiled Somethin' Out of Nothin': The Works of Felix "Fox" Harris, a semi-permanent gallery and glorious new resting place for the Beaumont treasures.

-The stunning exhibit mimics Harris’ original home site, featuring two mural-sized photos of the home by internationally renowned photographer Keith Carter and an installation of 26 Harris totems.
-Also included will be educational materials, photographs and the ball-peen hammer and butter knife Harris used to fashion his sculptures.
-In addition, AMSET has gathered interviews and photos and created an interactive Web site to educate people on a global scale about Harris and his works, as well as published a hardcover book on the artist.
+The stunning semi-permanent gallery mimics Harris’ original home site, featuring a mural-sized photo of the artist by internationally renowned photographer Keith Carter, and an installation of 26 Harris totems.
+Also included are interpretative materials, photographs and his tools consisting of the ball-peen hammer and butter knife that Harris used to create his sculptures.
+An interactive website with photos and interviews that inform visitors on a global scale about Harris and his works is installed in the gallery, as well as a published hardcover book about the artist and his artwork.

-According to AMSET education department staff, who guide tours through the museum, many AMSET visitors find the Harris sculptures some of the most interesting pieces of artwork in the AMSET permanent collection, and AMSET is proud to be able to display this great cultural artifact.
+According to AMSET's educational department staff, who guide tours through the museum, many AMSET visitors find the Harris sculptures some of the most fascinating pieces of artwork in the permanent collection, and AMSET is proud to be able to display this significant cultural artifact.